-- Current ratio and Quick ratio This is lower than the prior year due to decrease in cash, property development cost and current portion of unsecured debenture. - Cash flow from operating activities ratio This is lower than the prior year due to decrease in hotel revenue coupled with higher average current liabilities. - Receivable turnover This is higher than the prior year levels due to the higher revenue from property development operations coupled with lower average accounts receivable. - Collection period This is lower than the prior year levels due to the higher revenue from property development operations coupled with lower average accounts receivable. - Inventory turnover This is higher than the prior year levels due to the lower direct hotel operations expenses coupled with lower average inventory. - Inventory turnover period This is lower than the prior year levels due to due to the lower direct hotel operations expenses coupled with lower average inventory. - Accounts payable turnover This is lower than the prior year levels due to lower supplier purchases coupled with higher average accounts payables. - Payment period This is higher than prior year levels due to lower supplier purchases coupled with higher average accounts payables. - Cash cycle This is lower than the prior year levels due to shorter collection period for property sales, increase inventory turnover period of hotel operation and longer payment period.
+- Current ratio and Quick ratio This is lower than the prior year due to increase in short-term loans from financial institution. - Cash flow from operating activities ratio This is lower than the prior year due to decrease in hotel revenue coupled with higher average current liabilities. - Receivable turnover This is lower than the prior year levels due to the increase revenue from property development operations and average accounts receivable. - Collection period This is similar to last year. - Inventory turnover This is higher than the prior year levels due to the higher direct hotel operations expenses coupled with lower average inventory. - Inventory turnover period This is lower than the prior year levels due to due to the higher direct hotel operations expenses coupled with lower average inventory. - Accounts payable turnover This is lower than the prior year levels due to lower supplier purchases coupled with higher average accounts payables. - Payment period This is higher than prior year levels due to lower supplier purchases coupled with higher average accounts payables. - Cash cycle This is lower than the prior year levels due to shorter collection period for property sales, increase inventory turnover period of hotel operation and longer payment period.